What is blending?

 Phonics is the prime approach for teaching children to read.
-Once your child knows some sounds they will begin to blend.
-This means your child will say the individual sounds and then push them together to read the word.
+Once your child knows some sounds, they can begin to blend.

 Oral Blending